 If you know CreativeMornings, you know that this statement sums up the essence of the brand perfectly.
 That’s what your employee value proposition should do, too.

-Employer Branding In 7 Steps
+How To Build Your Employer Brand In 7 Steps

 Let’s take a look at some of the important steps you should take in order to position your company as a desired workplace.

 Step #1: Define Your Company Values